Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This boat also includes a variety of convenience features that make it better to use while you’re out on the water.
 There’s a 6-inch dry storage compartment in the center console, along with webbing on either end of the kayak for more storage.
 It also features a cup holder molded directly into the hole right in front of the seat so you can bring your water bottle or other drinks with you out on the water.

 The Scrambler 11 doesn’t include any accessories other than the adjustable seat, which is very comfortable in its own right.
 If you don’t have a kayak paddle, you’ll need to purchase one before hitting the lake.
+Aside from the lack of accessories, this is still a good choice as its the best beginner kayak overall on this list.

 The Sun Dolphin Aruba offers high stability and ease of use for a low price.
 This is the perfect choice for beginners who don’t want to spend a ton on a new kayak, especially if they aren’t 100% sure paddling is the hobby for them.

 One of the biggest selling points for this option is the comfort that it offers.
 With an extra-large cockpit, kayakers of all shapes and sizes will feel comfortable while paddling.
 This is also helpful for those who don’t want to feel trapped in a sit-in kayak.
 The molded seat is comfortable, as well, with padding on the back of the seat and around the rim of the cockpit.
 While it doesn’t include padding on the bottom of the seat, the Aruba offers adjustable foot braces that give you more customizability and control.
+Kayaking with the Aruba is a pleasant experience on calm waters, though it’s noted that water tends to wind up in the cockpit on choppier, rough waters.
+You can avoid this by investing in a spray skirt for your kayak.

 When it comes to learning how to kayak, it’s important that you get a boat that is easy to control.
 This is another area where the Sun Dolphin Aruba excels.
 Its hull design adds extra stability to the overall experience.
 While you do sacrifice some speed to get that extra stability, it’s well worth it for new users.
+You may also like our camping and hiking gear section.

 The Ocean Kayak Malibu Two is a tandem kayak that gives you more flexibility in the way get out on the water and enjoy the sport.
 While kayaking is traditionally a solo sport, it can be especially fun for beginners to paddle with friends and loved ones.
 This boat includes two seats, three different seating configurations and a 425 lb. weight capacity for a more versatile experience.